Digital Transformation as a Service (DXaaS): An Introduction

 Succeeding in a DXaaS environment

 DXaaS might be a new model or approach, but the guiding pillars of DXaaS remain the same.

-Being a customer-centric organization is the first and foremost aspect to succeed in a DXaaS environment.
+Being a customer-centric organization is the first and foremost aspect to success in a DXaaS environment.
 Being customer-centric means customer experience and customer satisfaction becomes the absolute core of your organization.
 Every touchpoint has the customer’s best interest at heart.
 Customer-centricity also sets the scope for data collection and the other pillars of DXaaS.

-The success of Digital Transformation depends largely on data, and this includes data collection, cleansing, accessing, reporting and data visualization.
-Firms that imbibe a data-centric culture focus on insights, optimization and innovation.
-These firms typically have an in-house data science team, a Chief Data Officer (CDO) and Head of Business Intelligence to understand and make sense of large chunks of data
+The success of Digital Transformation depends largely on data, and this includes data collection, cleansing, accessing, reporting, and data visualization.
+Firms that imbibe a data-centric culture focus on insights, optimization, and innovation.
+These firms typically have an in-house data science team, a Chief Data Officer (CDO), and Head of Business Intelligence to understand and make sense of large chunks of data.

 Next, the top management of firms who are keen to adopt the Digital Transformation as a Service model should establish bold and clear strategies not just at the functional or business process level but at the enterprise level.
 Enterprise strategy typically deals with issues that affect the entire organization as a whole.
-An enterprise-level strategy helps top leaders to identify the co-relation between data and mobilize various units accordingly.
+An enterprise-level strategy helps top leaders to identify the correlation between data and mobilize various units accordingly.